Rian1010/Milestone4/README.md

     - Test worked
 - Checked if I could reset my account's password on the password reset page
     - Test worked
-- Checked if all CSS hover effects worked correctly in the navigation bar
-    - Tests worked correctly
 - Clicked on the logout button in the navigation bar and checked if it would log out the account and display the correct message
     - Tests worked, the account was logged off and the correct message showed up
 ### Automated Testing